oVirt/ovirt-site/source/documentation/gluster-hyperconverged/chap-Single_node_hyperconverged.html.md

 ## Deploying on oVirt Node based Hosts

 **oVirt Node contains all the required packages to set up the hyperconverged environment.**
-Refer [oVirt Nodes](../install-guide/chap-oVirt_Nodes) for instructions on installing oVirt Node on the host.
+Refer to [oVirt Nodes](../install-guide/chap-oVirt_Nodes) for instructions on installing oVirt Node on the host.
 You can proceed to setting up the hyperconverged environment if you have an oVirt Node based host.

 ### Setting up the hyperconverged environment